SharePoint/sp-dev-docs/docs/transform/modernize-connect-to-office365-group.md

 During the validation script execution, the following errors can appear:

-- **[ERROR] AzureAD Naming policy : _PrefixSuffix_ does contain AD attributes that are resolved based on the user running the groupify**
+- **[ERROR] AzureAD Naming policy : _PrefixSuffix_ does contain AD attributes that are resolved based on the user running the groip connection**

     In Azure AD, you can define a [naming policy for Office 365 Groups](https://support.office.com/en-us/article/office-365-groups-naming-policy-6ceca4d3-cad1-4532-9f0f-d469dfbbb552?ui=en-US&rs=en-001&ad=US).
-If this policy contains user Active Directory attributes, this might be an issue because bulk **groupify** handles all sites using the _current_ user.
+If this policy contains user Active Directory attributes, this might be an issue because bulk **group connect** handles all sites using the _current_ user.

 - **[ERROR] AzureAD Creation policy : _adminUPN_ is not part of group _CanCreateGroupsId_ which controls Office 365 Group creation**